jcbolo72012/CS411-SWE-Project/README.md

 <strong>Running the Application</strong>
 1. Create `keys.conf` containing one variable, containing your spoonacular API in the form: `SPOONACULAR_API_KEY=[YOUR_API_KEY]`
-2. Run `setup.sh` to setup all libraries
+2. Run `setup.sh` to setup all libraries.
+(On Macs, you may need to do `chmod 755 setup.sh` to make the file runnable.)
 3. Run `start.sh` to start both the frontend and backend servers.